Catholic Church in the Gambia

 The Catholic Church in the Gambia is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 The Diocese of Banjul covers the whole of the country.

+Catholics constituted approximately 2.9% of the population in 2020.

 History

 The history of the Catholic Church in the Gambia is closely linked to Senegal.
 In 1445 Portuguese arrived on the coast of West Africa with the first attempts of Evangelism.
 Further attempts at evangelism would be carried out by French missionaries in 1849.
 Between 1849 and 1949, Catholicism was largely limited to Banjul.

 From the ecclesiastical point of view, only in 1931 was born the mission of the Gambia, entrusted to the Congregation of the Holy Spirit, detached from the Apostolic vicariate of Senegambia.
 In 1951 was erected the Apostolic Prefecture of Bathurst (now Banjul), which became a diocese in 1957 immediately subject to Holy See.

 In 1992 Pope John Paul II visited Gambia and gave further impetus to the interest in Christian-Muslim relations within the Catholic community.
 The Pope stressed the importance of the good relations existing between the two.
 He stated “we are all pilgrims on the path of seeking to do God’s will in everything.
 Although we differ in many ways, there are important elements of our respective faiths which can serve as a basis for fruitful dialogue and a strengthening of the spirit of tolerance and mutual help”.
 He met with leaders of the Muslim community, and Muslims were present at the Mass he celebrated at the Independence Stadium while in the Gambia.